bricelam/bricelam.github.io/_posts/2014-09-14-migrations-on-k.md

 comes a new set of challenges for how we enable the Migrations commands.
 Ever since Entity Framework 4.3, we've provided a set of PowerShell commands that could be run in Visual Studio from [NuGet's Package Manager Console][3].
 However, that won't help you if you're developing on OSX where neither PowerShell nor Visual Studio are available.
-This post will show you how to use the new Migrations KRE commands.
+This post will show you how to use the new Migrations ASP.NET commands.

 Installing
 ==========